Skip to content

 What is strategy?

 Strategy is useful because it allows us to say “no”.
 All too often we are met with requests to invest in new software, hire that cool communications agency 😎, or chase research funding that isn’t aligned with our mission.
-Without a clear set of objectives in place, and detail on how to achieve them, we lack conformity of approach.
+Without a clear set of objectives in place, and detail on how to achieve them, we lack conformity and alignment of approach.

 A clear strategic vision permits ruthless clarity of thought and focus.
 It helps us say “no” to things that will distract us.
 This in turn allows us to efficiently allocate resources, which increases the likelihood of impact.
 So, as someone much wiser than me once said, strategy is making sure you do the right thing.
 Whereas execution is doing things right.